 Below you’ll find detailed and printable instructions, a materials list, a demonstration video, and an easy to understand explanation of why it works!

 JUMP TO SECTION: Instructions | Video Tutorial | How it Works

 - Hydrogen Peroxide – Either 3% or 6%

 - Empty Plastic Bottle

 Helpful Tip: You can find the 3% at most stores, but you will need to either go to a Beauty Supply Store or order the 6% online.
 In the video I perform the experiment two ways.
 Once using the 3% peroxide and once using the 6%.
-It is often recommended to use 6% peroxide, but we actually perfected the reaction that happened with the 3% better.
+It is often recommended to use 6% peroxide, but we actually preferred the reaction that happened with the 3% better.

-Elephant Toothpaste Experiment Details
+Elephant Toothpaste Experiment Instructions

 Step 1 – Combine two tablespoons of warm water with one teaspoon of yeast and mix until the yeast is completely dissolved in the water.